WHO: 1 child has died in mystery liver disease outbreak impacting US, Europe - NewsBreak

 The cases were reported in children aged one month to 16 years old, and 17 of those who fell ill required liver transplants.
 WHO didn’t say in which country the death occurred.

-The first cases were recorded in Britain, where 114 children have been sickened.Two Wisconsin residents electrocuted after trying TikTok trend
+The first cases were recorded in Britain, where 114 children have been sickened.Cold case: Who kidnapped Christopher Abeyta 35 years ago?

 “It is not yet clear if there has been an increase in hepatitis cases, or an increase in awareness of hepatitis cases that occur at the expected rate but go undetected,” WHO said in a statement.